SanketGawande27/Assignments/README.md

 # Assignments

-In this Repository, I wrote an programs for the problem statements.
+In this Repository, I write a programs for the problem statements.
-As shown in above I write a program on Implementing Queue using LinkedList.
+As shown in above 'Queue' I wrote a program on Implementing Queue using LinkedList in Java.
 That Contains Different Operations Such as:
  1. Insert
  2. Detele